zakaziko99/products-listing-app/README.md

 You can run `npm run build` or `yarn build` to execute the test suites

 ### Notice:
-- The application is responsive desig, so you can display it under Mobile or Tablet also
+- The application is responsive design, so you can display it under Mobile or Tablet devices also